Endtest Security

 Endtest has received the ISO 27001 certification.
 ISO 27001 is the international standard that is recognized globally for managing risks to the security of information you hold.

-The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a US federal law that establishes data privacy and security requirements for organizations that are charged with safeguarding individuals' protected health information (PHI).
-These organizations meet the definition of “covered entities” or “business associates” under HIPAA.
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a US federal law that establishes data privacy and security requirements for organizations that are charged with safeguarding individually protected health information (PHI).
+These organizations meet the definition of "covered entities" or "business associates" under HIPAA.
 Our platform meets the requirements under HIPAA and complies with HIPAA regulations.

 Endtest continues to mature its governance program to support the evolving regulatory landscape.

-3. Data processor operations
+3. Data Processor Operations

-Endtest receives two categories of data from its customers.
+Endtest receives two categories of data from its customers:

 We can provide additional information about our data privacy practices on request.